mjuu/1DV608_FileUpload/README.md

 3. Server shows the file

 ###Alternative Scenarios
 2a.
-File is missing and system shows an error page
+File is missing and system shows an error page <br>
 3. Server gives an option to download the file

 ##UC2 - Public upload